makerdiary/nrf52840-mdk/nrf_sdks/README.md

 Download the SDK package from [www.nordicsemi.com](https://www.nordicsemi.com/Software-and-Tools/Software/nRF5-SDK/).

-The latest version is `15.2.0`, it can be downloaded directly here: [nRF5_SDK_v15.2.0_9412b96](https://www.nordicsemi.com/Software-and-Tools/Software/nRF5-SDK/Download#infotabs)
+The examples are based on nRF5 SDK 15.2.0, it can be downloaded directly here: [nRF5_SDK_v15.2.0_9412b96](https://www.nordicsemi.com/Software-and-Tools/Software/nRF5-SDK/Download#infotabs)

 Extract the zip file into this directory.
 This should give you the following folder structure: